Board Positions

 Roxana Gomez, Director

 Roxana Gomez (she/her) is a first-generation American and the proud daughter of Honduran immigrants.
 She was born in Seattle and raised in South King County, and learned early in her life that where you live heavily affects your health outcomes.
 This awareness pushed her to study the social determinants of health at the University of Washington, where she graduated with a BA in Public Health.
-She later took her knowledge of impacted communities and lived experience to politics, where she served as a Legislative Aide to Council President M. Lorena González.
-She now works at the ACLU of Washington, where she works to advance their legislative agenda in Olympia.
+She later took her knowledge of impacted communities and lived experience to politics, first to the Seattle City Council and then to the ACLU of Washington.
+She now works at Legal Counsel for Youth and Children as their Director of Policy and Systemic Advocacy.

 Of course, not everyone feels this freedom.
 Roxana acknowledges that communities of color, in particular those in South King County, need greater investments in infrastructure before they feel safe riding their bike on the road.
 She’s hoping to bring this passion and awareness to the Cascade Board!